lddunke15/IT360-Group-Project/README.md

 - Machine Learning Libraries (scikit-learn, pandas)
   Used to analyze failed login attempt data and assist in identifying anomalous or high-risk login behavior.

 ## Potential Idea for AI Integration
 - Using AI to track patterns and find which ones are concerning
-  - - How many attempts from certain IP addresses
+  - How many attempts from certain IP addresses
   - Time between attempts
   - How close the password attempted actually was to the correct one
-    - etc
+  - Generate message for admin

 ## Timeline
 - Week 1-3: Build the bones of the application we will be working in, begin storage mechanism for attempts and other information for the logs